YgorPerez/spotify-api-challenge/README.md

 - [x] Middleware for ensuring that the user is logged in.
 - [x] Panel with documentation for viewing the backend api.
 - [x] Accesible for everyone, Screen reader friendly and keyboard navegation.
-- [ ] Docker container.
-- [ ] Transform in a PWA.
-- [ ] Create blur url for images on load through server, for faster load speeds.
-- [ ] Redis for caching the access token.

 # Development